CE Marking Nonsense

 Ferry Vermeulen

 Founder of INSTRKTIV and keen to help users become experts in the use of a product, and thus to contribute to a positive user experience.
 Eager to help organisations to reduce their product liability.
 Just loves cooking, travel, and music--especially electronic.
-You can also find him on:
+Follow Ferry on Linkedin.

 You may also be interested in